-The rumor was that Mother Leeds bore a hideous beast who stood upright like a man.
+The rumor was that, one stormy night in the New Jersey pinelands, Mother Leeds bore a hideous beast who stood upright like a man.
 But this was no Homo sapiens; her offspring had a goat's (or horse's) head, a snakelike tail, hoofed legs and the wings of a great bat.

-There's a high body count in some iterations of the tale.
+There's a high body count in some iterations of the Jersey Devil.
 The newborn creature may or may not have killed Mother Leeds, her midwife and/or its own siblings before flying up the chimney and escaping into the wilderness.